nicolastorresr/CodeContrast/README.md

    python generate.py
    ```

    This script will use the trained CodeContrast model to generate programming exercises, including problem descriptions, test cases, and code solutions.
-The generated exercises will be saved in the `generated/` directory.